tyabbi/drs-project/getting-started.md

 ## Getting Started
 {: .fs-9 }

-This section is for newcomers to DANCERUSH STARDOM.
+Maybe one day, you went to an arcade and saw someone popping off.
+Maybe, it was a TikTok that caught your attention while scrolling.
+Whichever way got you interested, this section is for newcomers to DANCERUSH STARDOM.

 After reading this, you will hopefully be ready to start your first credit on a DRS cab.